A rich and creamy Healthy Mac and Cheese Recipe that's lighter on calories thanks to a few simple recipe hacks.

 - Bake the dish for 21-23 minutes, or until the cheese is melted, bubbling, and golden brown.
 Serve hot!

 Below are the steps to follow a roux.
 Have all your ingredients measured out ahead of time as the cooking will go fast!

-Step 1: Bring your saucepan to heat oven medium heat.
+Step 1: Bring your saucepan to heat over medium or medium-low heat.
 Add your butter and let it melt until it just starts to get foamy.

 Step 2: Whisk in your flour and cook, stirring constantly, for 1-2 minutes, or until the roux smells warm and lightly nutty.